A guide about Things to do during Christmas in Wisconsin with Christmas Markets and Christmas Towns

 Where to stay:

-It features a spacious interior with a simple, cozy design, as well as a detached game room and seven TVs to keep entertained during long winter evenings!
+It features a spacious interior with a simple, cozy design, as well as a detached game room and several TVs to keep entertained during long winter evenings!

-The house is conveniently located a few minutes’ walks away from the shops, restaurants, and attractions of Downtown Wisconsin Dells.
-Staying in Airbnb’s in Wisconsin Dells is a great way to experience the essence of the city. – Check prices here
+The house is conveniently located a few minutes’ walk away from the shops, restaurants, and attractions of Downtown Wisconsin Dells.

 Located in Sheboygan County, Elkhart Lake is home to The Old World Christmas Market, a unique and eclectic seasonal collection of shops and stalls offering gifts and trinkets from Europe.